 I am am very caring and supportive teacher who prides himself on preparing an individual support programme to meet the needs of the tutee and is delivered using approaches to match their learning styles and utilising approaches that support their learning.

 I have taught in secondary and primary schools for over 30 years.
 For the last 25 years I have a been a primary school teacher and senior leader specialising in supporting children with special needs and especially those less and more able pupils with English and Maths.

 In addition, I was a mentor in local secondary schools where I was responsible for supporting pupils aged 11-16 in a number of curriculum areas.
 These study skills, exam preparation, as well as, curricular areas like English, maths and science.
 Many of whom where tutored on an individual basis.
-More recently I have tutored some 20 young people each with their own individual needs very successfully.
+More recently I have tutored over 100 20 young people,each with their own individual needs,very successfully.

 I also work as an independent TEFL teacher working with children from across the world aged from 5 -50 years.

 As a tutor I believe it is important to follow some very key principles.